 Visit the nearby islets of Arkoi and Marathi, havens of tranquility and natural beauty.
 Both are administered by the Patmos municipality.
 A day-trip to Arkoi, which begins with a departure from the port of Patmos, may be easily arranged.
 This islet offers clear blue waters for swimming and fresh grilled fish by the beach.
 Limited accommodation is offered at both Arkoi and Marathi for those wishing to stay overnight.

 Make a note of the Patmos International Film Festival, which will be held from July 25 to July 30, 2017.
 The festival, which aims to promote alternative tourism, offers film screenings, workshops, seminars and a short film competition.
 The laid-back bars in Chora, which are open until late, can be relied on to provide festival-goers with plenty of follow-up entertainment.
 Also look out for galleries, workshops and stores offering functional art objects for sale.
-Keep an eye out, too, for the Religious Music Festival, held on Patmos from August 27 to September 1, 2017.
+Keep an eye out, too, for the Religious Music Festival, held on Patmos from the end of August, 2017.